guptaprateek98/capstone_hotel/README.md

 #### here two colabs are present one is mine (indivisually, in which i have done my part) and other is of my team including me, both are of same project i.e. 'hotel booking analysis'.

-## let's have a look, what i have done here.
+## let's have a look, what we have done here.

 Here the data-set given, was containing 119390 entries (rows) for two types of respective hotels for three years (2015-17), and each entry containing 32 categorical features which were especially helpful during complete analysis.
 ## Data-set